MiikaMatias/ot-harjoitustyo/documentation/definition.md

 ![](https://github.com/MiikaMatias/ot-harjoitustyo/blob/main/documentation/images/outline.png)

-1) Menu; connects to main game through game rule configuration screen; connects to options
+1) Menu; connects to main game through game rule configuration screen; connects to options (done)
 2) Game screen | rule configuration screen; game rules can be modified in rule config.
 Different configurations can be saved into a database; rule config connects to the main game and maybe settings; game connects to settings and the menu through a game-over event.
 3) Settings; includes sound sliders and some other options; maybe credits.